hyperstack-org/hyperstack/docs/installation/installation.md

 Components render (or *mount*) other components in a tree-like fashion.
 You can mount the top level component of  the tree in three different ways:
 + Render it from a controller using the `render_component` method
-+ Mount it from within a view using the `react_component` view helper
++ Mount it from within a view using the `mount_component` view helper
 + Route to it from the Rails router

 #### Rendering from a Controller Action